Independent bookstores and book culture in Quebec

 ❤︎ Favorite

-A youth and comic book store, Vortex enchants young and old alike.
-A place where imagination has no limits, and where children's albums sit alongside graphic novels.
+Youth and comic book bookstore, Vortex enchants both young and old.
+A place where imagination has no limits, and where children's picture books sit alongside graphic novels.

 SpecialtyYouth, Comics

-In the cobblestone streets of Old Quebec, a few bookstores have settled in as if they had always been part of the scenery.
+In the cobblestone alleys of Old Québec, some bookstores have settled as if they had always been part of the scenery.
 Here, buying a book becomes an experience in itself.

-Petit-Champlain and Saint-Jean Street are the two main literary arteries of Old Quebec.
-Placing a bookstore between an artisan cheese shop and an art gallery is no coincidence: it's an expression of a way of life that defines the reputation of this unique district.
+Petit-Champlain and Saint-Jean Street are the two literary arteries of Old Québec.
+Placing a bookstore between an artisanal cheese shop and an art gallery is no accident: it expresses a way of life that makes this neighborhood unique in the world.

-Librairie Pantoute in Old Quebec is nestled in an 18th-century stone house.
-Entering it is like traversing several centuries at once: the walls tell history, the shelves tell the future.
+The Pantoute bookstore in Old Québec is nestled in an 18th-century stone house.
+Entering it is like crossing several centuries at once: the walls tell history, the shelves tell the future.

 A cultural artery par excellence, Saint-Jean Street concentrates bookstores, cafes, galleries, and vinyl shops.
 Strolling here is an activity in itself.